SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/viewing-assets.md

 2. When you click the subassets, their child asset hierarchy is displayed.
 This way, you can view the entire hierarchy.

-3. You can also view the hierarchy and navigate to the particular asset using the [navigator](/users-guide/getting-started/#main-screen-elements) on the left.
-Expand the hierarchy in the leftside navigation and select the desired asset to view the asset details.
+3. You can also view the hierarchy and navigate to the particular asset using the navigator on the left.
+Expand the hierarchy in the navigation and select the desired asset to view the asset details.

+<a name=""></a>
 ### To modify an asset

 Fields are marked editable by an edit icon.
 To modify any of the asset details, click the edit icon, enter new details and save.

+<a name=""></a>
 ### To delete an asset

 To delete a subasset or device in the hierarchy: